frankxeth/motochain/README.md

 ---

-*Built with ❤️ on Bitcoin · OPNET Mainnet · March 2026*
+*Built with ❤️ on Bitcoin · OP_NET L1 · Mainnet on 17 March 2026*